-- 1. Must complete and American Heart Association or American Red Cross CPR course.
+- Must complete an American Heart Association or American Red Cross Health Care Provider CPR course.
 A copy of both sides of the card must be provided on the first day of class. - 2.
-Are required to carry health insurance as long as they are in the program or sign a medical waiver accepting responsibility for their own health and safety in the classrooms and clinical areas to which they are assigned. - 3.
+Are required to carry health insurance as long as they are in the program. - 3.
 Must show proof of currrent health status by physical exam less than a year old (form may be obtained through the Health and Wellness Center). - 4.
 Have up-to-date immunization/titres: - a.
 The Purified Protein Derivative (PPD) must be done annually - b.
-Rubella, Rubeola and Mumps titre and immunization, if necessary - c.
-Varicella (chicken pox) titre and immunization, if necessary - d.
+Rubella, Rubeola and Mumps titre and immunization, if necessary - varicella (chicken pox) titre and immunization, if necessary - d.
 Hepatitis B screening, vaccine if necessary, or written waiver - 5.
-Are required to have a criminal background check and possibly a drug screen at their own expense.
-Information on how to obtain a criminal background check will be provided.
-Criminal background checks are/may be required by the clinical placement site. - 6.
+Are/may be required to have a criminal background check and a drug screen per clinical agency regulations.
+Check with the Program Coordinator for more information. - 6.
 Must maintain a minimum of "C" in each course to progress through the course and semester sequence.